damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 1. [ ] Hiring Manager: Schedule a video call with new team member at the start of their first day.
 1. [ ] Hiring Manager: Organize smooth onboarding with clear starting tasks / pathway for new team member.
+1. [ ] Hiring Manager: Discuss [referral bonus program](https://about.gitlab.com/handbook/#referral-bonuses) and ask for any strong referrals who might be a good fit for GitLab.

 ### ON YOUR FIRST DAY